 Elizabeth is a recent graduate of the University of Pennsylvania with a background in media, entertainment, and creative writing.
 Elizabeth spent three years with CityStep, an arts-oriented mentorship program which partners with West and South Philadelphia public schools.
 She worked alongside a team of mentors to develop and execute creative curriculums at K-12 schools including KIPP Philadelphia, Comegys Elementary, and Jackson Middle School.
 She has also worked for the Hollywood Reporter, Lionsgate, Disney, Netflix, and Tom Ford.
-Elizabeth was the editor-in-chief of Penn’s satire publication “Under the Button,” where she managed a staff of 45 writers, videographers, and designers to produce comedic content.
+Elizabeth was the editor-in-chief of Penn’s satire publication “Under the Button,” where she managed a staff of 45 writers, videographers, and designers.
 She graduated magna cum laude with a B.A. in fine art and English.

 Chris was superintendent of the Newark, New Jersey public schools, where he drove dramatic increases in reading and math performance.
 Graduation rates rose 20 percentage points and the city was recognized as having the most “beat the odds” schools in the country.
 Newark also developed one of the largest and most successful charter school sectors; Newark charter schools now serve 31 percent of the city’s students and 50 percent of its African American students.
 Previously, Chris was New Jersey’s commissioner of education and deputy chancellor of the New York City Department of Education.